-With over 18 years of experience specializing in couples counseling, I’ve learned that relationships are never black and white and that there are many factors that lead to infidelity.
-I incorporate the Psychobiological Approach to Couples Therapy (PACT ®) approach (see below), which finds its basis in scientifically-driven, evidence-based ideas, techniques and exercises in marital and couples counseling.
+With over 17 years of experience specializing in couples counseling, I’ve learned that relationships are never black and white and that there are many factors that lead to infidelity.
+I incorporate the Psychobiological Approach to Couples Therapy (PACT ®) approach (see below), which finds its basis in scientifically driven ideas, techniques and exercises in marital and couples counseling.

 I will help you build a strong foundation that you can draw from long after our therapeutic work is complete.